dylandoblar/ss-speaker-rec/README.md

 ## Experiments

-Refer to the READMEs of each of the subdirectories for more details on how to preprocess data or run experiments with various settings.
+Refer to the READMEs of each of the subdirectories for more details on how to run experiments with various settings.